- verapamil hydrochloride

 Investigations: A reversible impairment of liver function characterized by an increase of transaminase and/or alkaline phosphatase may occur on very rare occasions during verapamil treatment and is most probably a hypersensitivity reaction.
 Rises in blood prolactin levels have been reported.

 Reporting of suspected adverse reactions

 The course of symptoms in verapamil intoxication depends on the amount taken, the point in time at which detoxification measures are taken and myocardial contractility (age related).
-The main symptoms are: blood pressure drop (at times to values not detectable), shock symptoms, loss of consciousness, 1st and 2nd degree AV block (frequently as Wenkebach's phenomenon with or without escape rhythms), total AV block with total AV dissociation, escape rhythm, asystole, sinus bradycardia up to high degree AV block, sinus arrest, hyperglycaemia, stupor and metabolic acidosis.
+The main symptoms are: blood pressure drop (at times to values not detectable), shock symptoms, loss of consciousness, 1st and 2nd degree AV block (frequently as Wenkebach's phenomenon with or without escape rhythms), total AV block with total AV dissociation, escape rhythm, asystole, bradycardia up to high degree AV block and sinus arrest, hyperglycaemia, stupor and metabolic acidosis.
 Fatalities have occurred as a result of overdose.

 Specific measures to be taken: Elimination of cardiodepressive effects, hypotension or bradycardia.
 The specific antidote is calcium, e.g. 10-20 ml of a 10% calcium gluconate solution administered intravenously (2.25-4.5 mmol), repeated if necessary or given as a continuous drip infusion (e.g. 5 mmol/hour).

 The following measures may also be necessary: In case of 2nd or 3rd degree AV block, sinus bradycardia, asystole – atropine, isoprenaline, orciprenaline or pacemaker therapy.
 In case of hypotension – dopamine, dobutamine, noradrenaline.
 If there are signs of continuing myocardial failure - dopamine, dobutamine, if necessary repeated calcium injections.